justinlarson/skea_expressCart/notes.md

 - [ ] Look for instances of `{{{ }}}` in the template/views
 - [ ] PCI data being stored
 - [ ] Error being returned by invalid cards
-[Possibly returning verbose errors](https://github.com/mrvautin/expressCart/blob/399343a09d31977a75091a69ab4bbb527454a4b6/routes/payments/paypal.js#L63-L67) could be used to enumerate cards
+    *[Possibly returning verbose errors with Paypal](https://github.com/mrvautin/expressCart/blob/399343a09d31977a75091a69ab4bbb527454a4b6/routes/payments/paypal.js#L63-L67) could be used to enumerate cards, Paypal relies on the error from the processor
 - [ ] How are emails put together
 - [ ] Cart and checkout procedures
 - [ ] check how the app integrates with third parties